-- Chapter 5, "Creating a User Interface for Your Plug-in," explains how to create and populate a dialog box or a custom section in the Plug-in Manager dialog or Export dialog with user-interface elements, using the LrView and LrDialogs namespaces. - Chapter 6, "Writing a Web-engine Plug-in," explains how to create a Lightroom plug-in that defines a new type of web engine.
-This type of plug-in uses a slightly different architecture. - Chapter 7, "Using ZStrings for Localization," explains how to localize your plug-in's user interface for different languages. - Chapter 8, "SDK Sample Plug-ins," walks through the installation and usage of the sample plug-ins provided with the SDK. - Chapter 9, "Getting Started: A Tutorial Example," walks through a "Hello World" tutorial to help you create your first plug-in. - Chapter 10, "Defining Metadata: A Walkthrough," shows how to define Lightroom-specific metadata properties for your photos. - Chapter 11, "Web Gallery Plug-ins: A Tutorial Example," shows how to define your own HTML web-engine plug-in.
+• Chapter 6, "Writing a Web-engine Plug-in," explains how to create a Lightroom Classic plug-in that defines a new type of web engine.
+This type of plug-in uses a slightly different architecture.

+- Chapter 7, "Using ZStrings for Localization," explains how to localize your plug-in's user interface for different languages. - Chapter 8, "SDK Sample Plug-ins," walks through the installation and usage of the sample plug-ins provided with the SDK. - Chapter 9, "Getting Started: A Tutorial Example," walks through a "Hello World" tutorial to help you create your first plug-in. - Chapter 10, "Defining Metadata: A Walkthrough," shows how to define Lightroom Classic-specific metadata properties for your photos. - Chapter 11, "Web Gallery Plug-ins: A Tutorial Example," shows how to define your own HTML web-engine plug-in.